What’s a solar farm?

 Solar farms do not pose a threat to wildlife.
 Responsible solar development can actually improve, rather than harm, wildlife habitat and enhance biodiversity.

-In addition, Silicon Ranch has developed and funded a private Gopher Tortoise Sanctuary in partnership with GA DNR on its privately owned lands in Clay County, GA.
+As another example, Silicon Ranch has developed and funded a private Gopher Tortoise Sanctuary in partnership with the Georgia Department of Natural Resources (GA DNR) on our privately owned lands in Clay County, GA.
 Working together, Silicon Ranch and GA DNR have relocated several tortoise from surrounding projects, and have room for more.
-This solar company takes wildlife habitat very seriously, and its investment in this sanctuary is testament.
+We take wildlife habitat very seriously, and our investment in this sanctuary is testament.

 No. Silicon Ranch constructs Photovoltaic facilities, which absorb solar energy rather than reflecting it, and therefore do not heat up.